Mimkaa/NeuralNetwork/README.md

 - destroyed mental health of the developer

-### I needed a demo for my bachelor thesis and I have kinda made it
+### I needed a demo for my bachelor thesis and I have kinda made it (to run it you would need to have gnuplot installed)

 ## A couple of screenShots: